 Their vision range is about 340 degrees, while humans have a 180 to 200 degrees range of vision.
 This is allowing them to see their surroundings without moving.

 This ability is one of their adaptation in nature.
 They are prey animals, and they need to be alert and cautious every single second.

 Do Guinea Pigs See in the Dark?

 There are some speculations that they actually see in the dark, at least that they have limited vision in the dark (3 to 5 feet away).
 Although, we cannot be sure because they have a well-developed smell and ears.

 Their whiskers also play an important role at night.
 These three things are the trio that helps guinea pigs move around at night.
 This is the reason behind our confusion.
 However, we cannot know for sure how developed is their vision in the dark.

 Why Do Some Scientists Think Guinea Pigs Have Poor Eyesight?

 Some things may be contradictory and can confuse a lot of people.
-Guinea pigs can distinguish colors and see 33 images per second which is more than humans, but somehow they have poor eyesight?
+Guinea pigs can distinguish colors and see 33 images per second which are more than humans, but somehow they have poor eyesight.
 This phenomenon can be explained quite easily.

-The last reason why they don’t really need good eyesight is, as we’ve already said, is their sense of smell, hearing, and whiskers which help them identify obstacles and enable them to move around freely.
+The last reason why they don’t really need good eyesight is because of their sense of smell, hearing, and whiskers.
+This helps them identify obstacles and enables them to move around freely.